qwx9/strangepg/README.md

 except `s3` to `s5` are set to full opacity.

 The same rules apply to GFA file tags.

+A special `translucent` color is provided for near-transparency.
+It's used in `groupby()` to mask nodes that don't match a condition.
+Its default value is `0xeeeeee30`.

 <p align="center"><img src=".pics/colors.png"/></p>